THE BEST WARM GRAY CABINET COLOUR: Benjamin Moore Revere Pewter

 See the FULL REMODEL HERE

-But truth be told, I regret choosing Revere Pewter for my cabinets and doors.
-Why?
-Well, first of all, I regret MOST of my choices because I always ‘long for the colour I didn’t choose‘ – nature of the profession.
-But the actual REASON I regret Revere Pewter is because it limits the paint colour options for my WALLS – that’s right, my walls.
+First of all, I regret MOST of my choices because I always ‘long for the color I didn’t choose‘ – the nature of the profession.
+But the actual REASON I regret Revere Pewter, is that it limits the paint colour options for my WALLS – that’s right, my walls.

 Revere Pewter is a light to light-medium depth warm gray with a green undertone.
 To get any kind of contrast with the walls, my walls need to be white or off-white with undertones that suit Revere Pewter (limiting).
 I LOVE to change things up at least yearly, and even though I desperately want to paint my walls a light or light-medium depth paint colour – I can’t, as Revere Pewter already takes up that position.
-If I paint the walls a light depth colour that’s NOT Revere Pewter, they’ll fight each other.
-Therefore, I’m stuck with white, off-white OR a colour that’s considerably darker (which I definitely don’t want for the entire open layout of my home).

-In ALL of the above photos, the walls are Benjamin Moore Edgecomb Gray (lightened to provide contrast), but recently I’ve changed the walls to Benjamin Moore White Dove (due to lack of choice, although I still love the look).
+In ALL of the above photos, the walls are Benjamin Moore Edgecomb Gray (lightened to provide contrast), but recently, I’ve changed the walls to Benjamin Moore White Dove (due to lack of choice, although I still love the look).

 Now, let’s round this all up with some bullet points…